Keyboard shortcuts

 $(1, 1)$$5$

-The Lagrange basis polynomials:
+The Lagrange basis polynomials are:

 $$L_{(0,0)}(X) = (1 - X_1)(1 - X_2)$$ $$L_{(0,1)}(X) = (1 - X_1) \cdot X_2$$ $$L_{(1,0)}(X) = X_1 \cdot (1 - X_2)$$ $$L_{(1,1)}(X) = X_1 \cdot X_2$$

-The multilinear extension:
+The multilinear extension is then:

 $$\tilde{f}(X_1, X_2) = 3 \cdot (1-X_1)(1-X_2) + 7 \cdot (1-X_1)X_2 + 2 \cdot X_1(1-X_2) + 5 \cdot X_1 X_2$$